 A standard number of elbows and fittings have been considered in sizing piping (approximately 20% loss).
-Special applications may
+Special applications may require different minimum refrigerant line sizes.
+Contact your local representative for assistance as required.

-2. Line sizes are in inches.

-A hot gas line check valve is recommended when the 09XC con-denser is installed above the compressor.
+- 2. Line sizes are in inches. - A hot gas line check valve is recommended when the 09XC condenser is installed above the compressor.
 Pressure loss through recommended hot gas line check valve has been included in 16 to 100 ft length applications.